The superradiant stability of Kerr-Newman black holes: The system of Kerr-Newman black hole

 The following covariant Klein-Gordon equation

 where $\nabla ^{\nu}$ represents the covariant derivative under the Kerr-Newman background.
 We adopt the method of separation of variables to solve the above equation, and it is decomposed as

-where $R_{lm}$ are the equations which satisfy the radial equation of motion (see Eq.\eqref{REoM} below).
-The angular function $S_{lm}$ denote the scalar spheroidal harmonics which satisfy the angular part of the equation of motion (see Eq.\eqref{AEoM} below). $l(=0,1,2,...)$ and $m$ are integers, $-l\leq m\leq l$ and $\omega$ denote the angular frequency of the scalar perturbation.
+where $R_{lm}$ are the equations that satisfy the radial equation of motion (see Eq.\eqref{REoM} below).
+The angular function $S_{lm}$ denotes the scalar spheroidal harmonics which satisfy the angular part of the equation of motion (see Eq.\eqref{AEoM} below). $l(=0,1,2,...)$ and $m$ are integers, $-l\leq m\leq l$ and $\omega$ denote the angular frequency of the scalar perturbation.